mnit-rtmc/iris/docs/alerts.md

 ### Obtaining Access

 The IPAWS Open Platform for Emergency Networks (IPAWS-OPEN) is operated by the Federal Emergency Management Agency (FEMA).
-Access to IPAWS-OPEN is managed by FEMA, requiring approval by the agency and a signed Memorandum of Understanding (MOU).
+Obtaining access requires approval by the agency and a signed Memorandum of Understanding (MOU).
 Each organization running IRIS must obtain their own authorization and may not share it with other organizations.

 The authorization process can be initiated by sending a request to [IPAWS@FEMA.DHS.GOV](mailto:IPAWS@FEMA.DHS.GOV), after which the IPAWS Program